Ogweno/phd-thesis-template/README.md

 PhD thesis template for NTUA
 ============================
+NOT an official template

 > A LaTeX / XeLaTeX / LuaLaTeX PhD thesis template for National Technical University of AThens.

 > Forked from https://github.com/kks32/phd-thesis-template